B70 (New York City bus)

-The Eighth Avenue Line is a public transit line in Brooklyn in New York City, running mostly on 8th Avenue and 39th Street between Sunset Park and Dyker Heights.
-Originally a streetcar line, it is now the B70 bus route, operated by MTA New York City Bus.
+The B70 bus route is a public transit line in Brooklyn in New York City, running mostly on 8th Avenue and 39th Street between Sunset Park and Dyker Heights.
+The route was originally a streetcar line known as the Eighth Avenue Line, and is currently operated by MTA New York City Bus.

-Route Description
+Route description

 Towards Dyker Heights

 It begins at 1st Avenue and 39th Street, similar to the B35 bus.
 It then goes via 39th Street until it turns left at 3rd Avenue and then turns right at 37th Street.
 Then it turns right again to 4th Avenue and left at 39th Street.
-It continues until it turns left at 8th Avenue.
+It continues until it turns right at 8th Avenue.
 It goes on 8th Avenue the whole way.
 It then turns right to Bay Ridge Avenue and turns left on 7th Avenue.
 It goes the whole length until at 92nd Street, when it turns left and then turns right at 7th Avenue again.
 Then it goes in the bus loop at VA Hospital, where it ends.